eklem/draw-at-work/README.md

 # draw-to-communicate
-Workshops to learn how to draw to communicate.
+Templates and tools for workshops to learn how to draw to communicate.
+Not art, communication.
 Everyone can.
 Doesn't need to be pretty.
 Communicate better within teams and stakeholders.
-Not art, just communication.